tppd67421/GTN-750Xi/README.md

 # GTN 750Xi

 > This project doesn't have deployed version.
-You can only see code [here](./code-example/HorizontalSituationIndicator) (horizontal situation indicator).
+You can only see code [here](./code-example) (simple button and button background).

 ## Technologies used